NVIDIA/vid2vid/README.md

   - `no_first_img`: if not specified, the model will assume the first frame is given and synthesize the successive frames.
 If specified, the model will also try to synthesize the first frame instead.
   - `fg`: if specified, use the foreground-background separation model as stated in the paper.
 The foreground labels must be specified by `--fg_labels`.
   - `no_flow`: if specified, do not use flow warping and directly synthesize frames.
 We found this usually still works reasonably well when the background is static, while saving memory and training time.
+  - `sparse_D`: if specified, only apply temporal discriminator on sparse frames in the sequence.
+This helps save memory while having little effect on performance.
 - For other flags, please see `options/train_options.py` and `options/base_options.py` for all the training flags; see `options/test_options.py` and `options/base_options.py` for all the test flags.

 - Additional flags for edge2face examples: